 4. Customer Retention Improves with Effective CRM Use

-Retention rate is one of the most important metrics to measure your marketing success.
+Retention rate is one of the most important metrics to measure your marketing success, which is why you need to work to ensure your Customer Satisfaction Level is where it should be.
 As noted earlier, your long-term customers are far easier to sell to than prospects, and it’s less expensive to maintain good relationships than to forge new ones.

-With improved customer service and relationship-building afforded through your CRM, customer loyalty will naturally increase too.
+With improved customer service and relationship-building afforded through your CRM, the loyalty of your customer base will naturally increase too.
 Best of all, happy and loyal customers refer their friends.
 So referred clients are not only easier to close but have a higher customer lifetime value too.
 Plus, your CRM will make it easy to see who is sending referrals your way, so you can nurture those relationships even more to boost referrals.

 5. You’ll Be Able to Find New Customers More Easily with Data from Your CRM Platform

-It helps to have insight into your current customers when trying to attract new customers.
+Without the knowledge of how to apply the insights to make your marketing more effective, Google Analytics and Facebook or Instagram interactions are just numbers.
+Using CRM systems as a marketing tool will help you decide what is working and what isn’t in your marketing strategy so that you can make informed decisions and redirect your resources to a high-ROI channel where your marketing efforts will reap more rewards.
+In addition, it helps to have insight into your current customers when trying to attract new customers.
 Your CRM will be a goldmine.
 For example, if you’re in the B2B sector, you can track job titles, companies, or departments as well as traditional demographic data such as age, location, and gender.
-This information is helpful when you’re building personas, creating content, running targeted ads, and so much more.
+This information is helpful when building customer personas, creating content, running targeted ads, and so much more.

 Get Help with Your CRM Implementation

 When a company brings me on as their business and digital marketing consultant, one of the first things I do is help them find a CRM that fits their needs or ensure they’re effectively leveraging the one they already have.
-Not only is it key to maximizing marketing ROI, but it also boosts operational efficiency and plays a pivotal role in aligning the team.
-So if your small or midsize company is struggling to grow or needs help with CRM implementation, contact me for a complimentary consultation.
+Not only is it key to maximizing marketing ROI, but it also boosts operational efficiency, reduces your marketing spend, streamlines your marketing tactics, and plays a pivotal role in aligning the team and building a network of loyal customers.
+So if your small or midsize company is struggling to grow or needs help with CRM implementation to track and improve the ROI of their marketing efforts, contact me for a complimentary consultation.